About Us

 I completed an MSc in Rehabilitation Science, qualifying as a Chartered Physiotherapist in 2011.
 I have worked with elite athletes at the National Indoor Athletic Centre in Cardiff, and after several years gaining broad experience as a senior musculoskeletal physiotherapist in the NHS, I went on to establish a successful specialist clinic at a climbing centre in Brighton with my wife Eve.
 We both worked as physios overseas before setting up our clinics in Devon.
 Whilst working in the NHS I ran the spinal rehabilitation, lower limb, hydrotherapy and acupuncture programs.

-When I’m not in clinic I enjoy trail running, crossfit, kite surfing, yoga and climbing.
+When I’m not in clinic I enjoy crossfit, trail running, kite surfing, yoga and climbing.
 I am passionate about leading an active and fulfilling lifestyle and take great pleasure in empowering my patients to do the same.

 Eve Ashton-Monteiro